oshtolz/WindowsFormsDB/README.md

 -----------------------
 Prepared by
-student of PM32
+student of PM31
-Holovanova Veronika
+Vinchura Oleksand